 k.
 Because the term "off the record" means different things to different reporters, it is unwise to request that reporters consider remarks as "off the record."

 l.
 In some instances, the employee may wish to have a colleague or the director join him or her for the interview.
 Should the interview take place via the telephone, always let the reporter know when it is a conference call.

 04.02 After answering or receiving a press inquiry, notify the director of the call and the response as quickly as possible.
 University employees who receive calls on university policy matters beyond their scope of authority should refer them either to their supervisor or to UNS.

 04.03 Reporters who formally request interviews, the opportunity to attend classes or visit clinics or special programs should be handled somewhat differently from those who make a one-time request for information.
 Subject to the agreement of the reporter involved, the following procedures are recommended:

 a.
 Inform the reporter that he or she will be provided assistance in developing a schedule and that a location for his or her interviews will be provided.

 b.
 Obtain the reporter's arrival schedule.

 c.
-Whenever possible, the top administrator for the involved area (vice presidents for service divisions; college deans for Academic Affairs), the UNS Director or other UNS representative, and the program director (department chair) should meet with the reporter upon his or her arrival on campus.
+Whenever possible, the top administrator for the involved area (vice presidents for service divisions; college deans for Academic Affairs), the director or other UNS representative, and the program director (department chair) should meet with the reporter upon his or her arrival on campus.

 d.
 A UNS representative, with the administrator's assistance, will serve as a liaison to work with the reporter in locating classrooms, keeping on schedule and providing any additional assistance the reporter might need.